UTexas

 1. An engineering student may not register for more than 17 semester hours of coursework without an approved application to do so.
 Application is made online at https://students.engr.utexas.edu/policies-forms

-Rules for the Summer Session
+Rules for the Summer Semester

-A student may not receive credit for more than 14 semester hours during a 12-week summer session or for more than eight semester hours in a six-week summer term.
+A student may not receive credit for more than 14 semester hours during a 12-week summer semester or for more than eight semester hours in a six-week summer term.
 These limits apply whether the courses are taken at the University or another institution.
 For more information about the quantity of work allowed in the summer, see the General Information Catalog.

 Repetition of a Course